 In March 2021, we closed a \$1.5 million loan with Newsoara.
 The loan is non-interest bearing, unsecured and has a maturity date of March 5, 2022.
 In connection with the loan, we canceled the reversionary right in the Newsoara license agreement that previously entitled Zenith, for no additional consideration, to re-acquire ownership of patents in the Territories previously assigned to Newsoara.
-Recognizing the loan initially at fair value resulted in a \$0.2 million gain within financing costs.
+Recognizing the loan initially at fair value resulted in a \$0.2 million gain within financing costs during the year ended April 30, 2021.